vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 ## Some tech specs

 `schemadiff` supports MySQL `8.0` dialect and functionality.
 It is completely in-memory and does not use any MySQL server or MySQL code.
-It applies MySQL-compatible logic and rulers to validate and apply schema changes.
+It applies MySQL-compatible logic and rules to validate and apply schema changes.
 It uses a declarative approach but also works with imperative commands.

 ## Diff preamble